 Stable angina is a predictable and manageable type of angina.
 It occurs consistently for at least 2 months and only during times of physical effort or emotional stress.

 These circumstances put extra strain on the heart, meaning that it needs more oxygen than the narrowed arteries allow.
 Rest can help a person treat stable angina.
-If necessary, a doctor may prescribe an artery-relaxing medication called nitroglycerin.
+If necessary, a doctor

 This type of angina is more unpredictable and dangerous.
 It can occur even when a person is resting, meaning that the heart consistently does not get enough oxygen.